August 19th, 2021 · 5 min read

 A core characteristic of a learning ecosystem is that its components are interactive and interdependent.
 To better understand how they work together, let’s break down what each of these components individually:

-Employees play a critical role in cultivating a learning ecosystem.
+Employees play a critical role in cultivating a learning and development ecosystem.
 Everyone from the executive team to the most junior-level employee is responsible for contributing to and participating in the workplace culture that feeds into a greater learning ecosystem.
 If your people don’t have a growth mindset, it poses a challenge to your L&D strategy.

 Content in a learning ecosystem comes in many different formats.
 This includes formal educational materials such as a university lecture series or training video course.
 It may also include informal information, such as the advice and/or mentorship of other employees or internal company resources.